Travel Impacts

 Traffic changes and night works: Commonwealth Avenue

-A temporary road has been constructed along the western side of Commonwealth Avenue across Parkes Way.
+A new temporary road has been constructed along the eastern side of Commonwealth Avenue across Parkes Way.

-Traffic heading north on Commonwealth Avenue towards the city is now diverted onto this road.
+Traffic heading south on Commonwealth Avenue towards the lake will now be diverted onto this new side track.

 Please follow all road signs and slow down when driving on Commonwealth Avenue between Parkes Way and Vernon Circle.